 The feature shall be explained with a sample use case as depicted in below diagram

 The myTasksApp runs in a subscriber account SubAccnt1, integration flow project/integration message processing happens in another subscriber account SubAccnt2.
-The myTasksApp communicates with integration flow via SAP Cloud Platform destination configured in SubAccnt1.
+The myTasksApp communicates with integration flow via SAP BTP destination configured in SubAccnt1.

-In this scenario, the identity providers between SAP Cloud Platform and SuccessFactors are not shared. myTasksApp uses the custom IdP (Cust.
+In this scenario, the identity providers between SAP BTP and SuccessFactors are not shared. myTasksApp uses the custom IdP (Cust.
 IdP).
 For this, the pre- requisite is, the email ID’s of the user in Cust.
 Idp and SuccessFactors user should be maintained same.

 1.1 Create a user in custom IdP.